Steps to Create a Flash Briefing Skill

 - Find your skill in the Alexa app, enable it, and then ask Alexa for your flash briefing.
 For example, "Alexa, what's my Flash Briefing?" for an English skill or "Alexa, was ist meine tägliche Zusammenfassung?" for a German skill.
 Your content should play or be read by Alexa.

 - You should enable all of the feeds for your skill and test them with an Alexa device.

 - Click Next when you have completed testing of your skill.

 Provide Publishing Information for your Skill

-- Fill in the Short Skill Description.
+- Fill in the One Sentence Description.
 This displays in the skills list in the Alexa app and should be in the same language your skill targets.

 - Select a Category for your skill from the drop-down.

 The Privacy and Compliance page lists questions that are standard for every skill type.
 It's important to note that a Flash Briefing skill should not enable users to make purchases or ask customers for personal information.

 - Answer the questions regarding purchases and personal information.